-- Log on to the AnalyticDB for MySQL console by your Alibaba Cloud account.
+- Log on to the AnalyticDB for MySQL console.

-- In the upper-left corner of the page, select the region where clusters reside.
+- In the upper-left corner of the page, select the region where the cluster resides.

 - In the left-side navigation pane, click Clusters.

-- On the V3.0 Clusters tab, click the target Cluster ID.
+- On the Data Warehouse Edition (V3.0) tab, find the cluster and click its Cluster ID.

-- In the left-side navigation pane, click Resource Pool Management.
+- In the left-side navigation pane, click Resource Groups.

-- On the Resource Pool Management page, click New Resource Pool in the upper-right corner.
+- On the Resource Groups page, click Create Resource Group in the upper-right corner.

-Parameter Description Resource Pool Name The name of the resource pool.
+Parameter Description Resource Group Name The name of the resource group.
 The name must be 2 to 30 characters in length and can contain only letters, digits, and underscores (_).
 The name must start with a letter.
-Query Type The type of SQL queries used in the resource pool.
+Query Type The type of SQL queries used in the resource group.
 For more information, see Query execution types.
 Default value: Default_Type.
 Valid values: